rkhoriander/docs/articles/quickstart/native/android/06-calling-apis.md

 });
 ```

 You need to configure your backend application to protect your API endpoints with the key for your Auth0 client, API identifier and API scopes.
-In this example, you can use the user's access token issued by Auth0 to call your own APIs.
+In this example, you can use the user's Access Token issued by Auth0 to call your own APIs.